How Wall Planners Help My ADHD Family Function

 This isn’t yet another article saying you need a new planner.
 You’ve likely got a draw full of them.
 Us ADHD-ers are experts in buying wall planners.

-No, this piece is about hacking your weekly, monthly or annual planner in an ADHD-friendly way so you’ll actually use it and hopefully, iron out some of that overwhelm.
+No, this piece is about hacking your weekly, monthly or 6 monthly planner in an ADHD-friendly way so you’ll actually use it and hopefully, iron out some of that overwhelm.

 ADHD planners turn a routine into something fun